JVHallam/kata_design_patterns/builders/kata_2_builders.md

     * Print the output user
         * User - Jake, Age : 26

+## Common Step : Create the embedded Address model:
-## Embedded Builders
+## Embedded AddressBuilder
-* Address Model:
-    * Create the address model
-        * string ZipCode
-        * int HouseNumber

-    * Embed it into the User Model:
-        * User.Address

 * Builder Setup:
-    * Create the address builder
+    * Create the AddressBuilder
         * Each builder method "return this;"
             * SetZipCode
             * SetHouseNumber

-        * Build - Returns an address
+        * Build - Returns a new address

     * Embed the address builder in the user builder
         * AddressBuilder.UserBuilder